Walls of Constantinople: Construction

 The walls survived the entire Ottoman period and appeared in travelogues of foreign visitors to Constantinople/Istanbul.
-A 16th century Chinese geographical treatises, for example, recorded that "Its city has two walls. a sovereign prince lives in the city ..."
+A 16th-century Chinese geographical treatise, for example, recorded, "Its city has two walls.
+A sovereign prince lives in the city...".

 Gates

 The wall contained nine main gates, which pierced both the inner and the outer walls, and a number of smaller posterns.
 The exact identification of several gates is debatable for a number of reasons.
 The Byzantine chroniclers provide more names than the number of the gates, the original Greek names fell mostly out of use during the Ottoman period, and literary and archaeological sources provide often contradictory information.
 Only three gates, the Golden Gate, the Gate of Rhegion and the Gate of Charisius, can be established directly from the literary evidence.

 In the traditional nomenclature, established by Philipp Anton Dethier in 1873, the gates are distinguished into the "Public Gates" and the "Military Gates", which alternated over the course of the walls.
-According to Dethier's theory, the former were given names and were open to civilian traffic, leading across the moat on bridges, while the latter were known by numbers, restricted to military use, and only led to the outer sections of the walls.
-Today this division is, if at all, retained only as a historiographical convention.
-First, there is sufficient reason to believe that several of the "Military Gates" were also used by civilian traffic.
-In addition, a number of them have proper names, and the established sequence of numbering them, based on their perceived correspondence with the names of certain city quarters lying between the Constantinian and Theodosian walls which have numerical origins, has been shown to be erroneous: for instance, the Deuteron, the "Second" quarter, was not located in the southwest behind the Gate of the Deuteron or "Second Military Gate" as would be expected, but in the northwestern part of the city.
+According to Dethier's theory, the former were given names and were open to civilian traffic, leading across the moat on bridges, and the latter were known by numbers, were restricted to military use and led only to the outer sections of the walls.
+Today that division is, if retained at all, only a historiographical convention.
+There is sufficient reason to believe that several of the "Military Gates" were also used by civilian traffic.
+In addition, a number of them have proper names, and the established sequence of numbering them, based on their perceived correspondence with the names of certain city quarters lying between the Constantinian and Theodosian walls, which have numerical origins, has been shown to be erroneous.
+For instance, the Deuteron, the "Second" Quarter, was located not in the southwest behind the Gate of the Deuteron or "Second Military Gate", as would be expected, but in the northwestern part of the city.

 First Military Gate

 The gate is a small postern, which lies at the first tower of the land walls, at the junction with the sea wall.
 It features a wreathed Chi-Rhō Christogram above it.
-It was known in late Ottoman times as the Tabak Kapı.
+It is also known as the Tabak Kapı ('Gate of the Tannery') in reference to the nearby leather works.